Exploiting Local Indexing and Deep Feature Confidence Scores for Fast Image-to-Video Search: Proposed Method

 In addition, even if converting a high-dimensional descriptor into a compact binary code speeds up the query time, there is still room to further eliminate the redundant calculations for our method.
-In this work, we replace the standard brute-force binary search with an approximate nearest neighboring (NN) scheme.
+We replace the standard brute-force binary search with an approximate nearest neighboring (NN) scheme in this work.

-In the proposed method, initial matched candidates for global binary codes are obtained based on k-NN results in Hamming space (i.e using inverted index structure same as local descriptors).
-Later, full distances (\ref{eqn:knn}) are computed by only comparing these candidates to improve the confidence scores of query and reference frames.
+In the proposed method, initial matched candidates for global binary codes are obtained based on KNN results in Hamming space (i.e., using inverted index structure the same as in local descriptors).
+Later, full distances (\ref{eqn:knn}) are computed by only comparing these candidates to improve confidence scores of query and reference frames.

-where $g_h(.,.)$ is the score function which returns the normalized hamming distance for two binary codes (normalized by the total number of bits and similarly probabilistic scores are generated).
-Moreover, the binary space is partitioned into 32 cluster centers throughout the experiments.
+where $g_h(.,.)$ is the score function, which returns normalized Hamming distance for two binary codes (normalized by the total number of bits, and similarly probabilistic scores are generated).
+Moreover, binary space is partitioned into 32 cluster centers throughout experiments.